 Eric B. Lorber

-Eric B. Lorber is the senior director of the Center on Economic and Financial Power at the Foundation for Defense of Democracies.
-He is also a Managing Director at K2 Integrity, where he advises global financial institutions on issues related to sanctions and anti-money laundering/combating the financing of terrorism (AML/CFT) compliance.
+Eric B. Lorber is a senior advisor at the Center on Economic and Financial Power at the Foundation for Defense of Democracies.

 Previously, Eric was a senior advisor to the Under Secretary for Terrorism and Financial Intelligence at the United States Department of the Treasury, where he provided strategic guidance on U.S. sanctions and AML/CFT policies.
 Earlier in his career, he was an attorney at Gibson, Dunn & Crutcher, where he advised clients in the areas of international trade regulation, compliance, and anti-corruption.